Mug1225/Expense-tracker-Android/README.md

-# Expense-tracker-Android
+# SpendWise 🚀
-This repository contains the containerized application of the Expense-tracker app and another container to install and run the apk.

-# Expense Tracker Android App
+SpendWise is a premium, native Android application designed to make expense tracking effortless.
+By automatically parsing incoming SMS alerts from banks and merchants, SpendWise provides real-time insights into your spending habits with a clean, modern interface.

-A native Android application that automatically tracks your expenses by parsing incoming SMS messages from banks.
-Built with Kotlin, Jetpack Compose, Room Database, and Hilt for Dependency Injection.
+Built with **Kotlin**, **Jetpack Compose**, **Room Database**, and **Hilt** for Dependency Injection.

+## ✨ Key Features

+- **Automated SMS Tracking**: Instantly logs expenses by parsing bank SMS alerts using optimized regex logic.
+- **🏷️ Merchant Tagging**: Organize your spending with multiple tags.
+Tags replace merchant names as primary labels, providing a cleaner and more personalized view.
+- **📊 Interactive Category Summaries**: Tap on any category in the summary tile to instantly filter your transactions for the month.
+- **🧠 Smart Categorization**: Learns from your input to automatically assign categories and tags to future transactions from the same merchant.
+- **🛠️ Manual Management**: Add manual transactions, edit parsed data, and manage categories with custom icons and intelligent deletion strategies.
+- **📅 Month-wise Analysis**: Seamlessly navigate through months with reactive spending summaries and aggregated category data.

-## Project Structure
+## 🏗️ Project Structure

 ### Root Directory
-- **Containerfile**: Dockerfile to create a reproducible Android build environment.
+- **Containerfile**: Dockerfile for a reproducible Android build environment.
-- **build.gradle.kts**: Top-level build configuration.
-- **settings.gradle.kts**: Project module settings.
+- **compose.yaml**: Orchestration for the containerized Android emulator.

 ### Core Components (`app/src/main/java/com/example/expensetracker/`)

-#### Application Entry Points
+#### Application Entry & Logic
-- **`ExpenseTrackerApplication.kt`**: The application class annotated with `@HiltAndroidApp`.
-Triggers Dagger Hilt's code generation for dependency injection.
-- **`MainActivity.kt`**: The single Activity for the app.
-It handles:
+- **`MainActivity.kt`**: The single Activity managing navigation, permissions, and the SpendWise UI.
-  - Checking `READ_SMS` and `RECEIVE_SMS` permissions.
-  - Setting up the Jetpack Compose UI content.
-  - Navigating between `PermissionRequestScreen` and `HomeScreen` based on permission state.
-- **`SmsReceiver.kt`**: A `BroadcastReceiver` that listens for `android.provider.Telephony.SMS_RECEIVED`.
+- **`SmsReceiver.kt`**: Listens for incoming SMS alerts and triggers the parsing/auto-categorization engine.
-  - Intercepts incoming SMS.
-  - Uses `SmsParser` to check for transaction details.
-  - Asynchronously saves valid transactions to the database via `TransactionRepository`.

-#### Core Logic (`/core`)
-- **`SmsParser.kt`**: A utility object containing Regex logic.
+- **`SmsParser.kt`**: Core utility for extracting financial details from raw message text.
-  - `parseSms()`: Extracts amount, merchant name, and date from raw SMS text.
-Optimized for formats like "Rs.
-500 debited on 22-Dec to AMAZON".

 #### Data Layer (`/data`)
-- **`Transaction.kt`**: The Room Entity.
-Includes `categoryId` and `isEdited` flags.
+- **`Transaction.kt`**: Room Entity supporting amounts, dates, categories, and custom **tags**.
-- **`Category.kt`**: Entity for user-defined expense categories with Material Icon support.
-- **`MerchantMapping.kt`**: Maps specific merchant names to categories for auto-assignment.
+- **`MerchantMapping.kt`**: Stores user-defined mappings for merchants, categories, and tags to enable "smart learning."
-- **`TransactionDao.kt` / `AdvancedDaos.kt`**: DAOs for complex queries including month-wise filtering and spending aggregation by category.
+- **`AdvancedDaos.kt`**: DAOs for complex queries, including month-wise filtering and spending aggregation.
-- **`AppDatabase.kt`**: The Room Database abstract class managing all three entities.
-- **`TransactionRepository.kt`**: Orchestrates data flow between DAOs and UI, handling auto-categorization logic.

-#### Dependency Injection (`/di`)
-- **`DatabaseModule.kt`**: Hilt module providing database and DAO instances.

 #### UI Layer (`/ui`)
-- **`TransactionViewModel.kt`**: Manages month-based filtering, reactive spending summaries, and transaction updates.
-- **`HomeScreen.kt`**: Dashboard featuring a month navigator, category spending summaries, and the transaction list.
+- **`HomeScreen.kt`**: The main dashboard featuring interactive summaries, filtered transaction lists, and a sleek branding header.
-- **`CategoryScreen.kt`**: Interface for managing categories with icon suggestions based on category names.
+- **`CategoryScreen.kt`**: Full category management with specialized deletion strategies (keep vs. unlink spending).
-- **`EditTransactionDialog.kt`**: Provides manual override for transaction details and merchant-to-category mapping.
+- **`EditTransactionDialog.kt`**: Comprehensive dialog for overriding transaction data, tags, and merchant mappings.
-- **`IconHelper.kt`**: Maps category names to relevant Material Icons and provides suggestions.
-- **`PermissionRequestScreen.kt`**: Screens explaining the need for SMS permissions.

-## Key Features

-- **Automated SMS Tracking**: Parses bank SMS alerts to log expenses instantly.
-- **Smart Categorization**: Learns from manual edits to auto-assign categories to future transactions from the same merchant.
-- **Category Management**: Create custom categories with a library of Material Icons.
-- **Month-wise Analysis**: Navigate through months to see total spending and category breakdowns.
-- **Manual Editing**: Correct parsed data or manually categorize any transaction.
+- **`AddTransactionDialog.kt`**: Fluid interface for manual transaction entry with full tag support.

-## Build Instructions
+## 🛠️ Build Instructions

 ### Standard Build
-Open the project in Android Studio and run on an emulator or device.
+Open the project in **Android Studio** and run on an emulator or physical device.

-### Containerized Build (Podman)
+### Containerized Build (Podman/Docker)
-You can build the APK without installing Android Studio:
+Build the APK without any local Android dependencies:

 ```bash
 # 1. Build the builder image